ironoa/polkadot-k8s-monitor/README.md

 # Polkadot-K8s-Monitor

-A tool to deploy a Monitoring System in a Kubernetes cluster for your Substrate based Nodes.
+A tool to deploy a Monitoring System for your Substrate based Nodes in a Kubernetes cluster.
 The focus is specific on Validators.

 ## My on-chain Identity